ansible/ansible-documentation/docs/docsite/rst/network/user_guide/network_best_practices_2.5.rst

 Jump hosts
 ----------

-If the Ansible Controller does not have a direct route to the remote device and you need to use a Jump Host, please see the :ref:`Ansible Network Proxy Command <network_delegate_to_vs_ProxyCommand>` guide for details on how to achieve this.
+If the Ansible control node does not have a direct route to the remote device and you need to use a Jump Host, please see the :ref:`Ansible Network Proxy Command <network_delegate_to_vs_ProxyCommand>` guide for details on how to achieve this.

 Example 1: collecting facts and creating backup files with a playbook
 =====================================================================